 1 |

-, you may encounter errors like this:
+, you may encounter similar errors like:

 1 | 1>C:\Program Files\Epic Games\UE_4.15\Engine\Source\Runtime\Core\Public\Async/TaskGraphInterfaces.h(892): error C2039: '__faststorefence': is not a member of 'FWindowsPlatformMisc' |